-This type of polymers is obtained by the polymerization of ethene under the condition of high pressure of 1000 to 2000 atmospheres at 350 to 520 k temperature in the presence of dioxygen or peroxide initiator as a catalyst in a very small amount.
+This type of polymer is obtained by the polymerization of ethene under the condition of high pressure of 1000 to 2000 atmospheres at 350 to 520 k temperature in the presence of dioxygen or peroxide initiator as a catalyst in a very small amount.

-It is formed through the free radical addition and H-atom abstraction having a highly branched structure.
+It is formed through the free radical addition and H-atom abstraction, having a highly branched structure.
 It is chemically inert in nature and tough but flexible.
 It is a poor conductor of electricity.
 LDP is used for the manufacture of toys, squeeze bottles and flexible pipes.

 2. High-Density Polyethene

-Prepared by the polymerization addition of ethene in the presence of a catalyst like triethyl aluminium and titanium tetrachloride.
+It is prepared by the polymerization addition of ethene in the presence of a catalyst like triethyl aluminium and titanium tetrachloride.
 The process takes place in a hydrocarbon solvent, in a condition of low pressure of 3 to 4 atmospheres and 343 k temperature.

-Like the LDP it is chemically inert but comparatively tougher and harder.
+Like the LDP, it is chemically inert but comparatively tougher and harder.
 It is used for the manufacture of buckets, dustbins, pipes, etc.

 It is an addition polymerization that involves the polymerization of monomers that are initiated with anions.
 This polymerization will be initiated by the transfer of electrons from the ion to the monomer.

 The initiators used may be weakly nucleophilic if the monomer is highly electrophilic.
 In the propagation, the complete consumption of monomer occurs, and this will be faster even at low temperatures.
 Generally, vinyl monomers are polymerized by this method.
 It is very sensitive to the solvent used in the reaction.
 This method is used for the production of synthetic polydiene rubbers, SBR and thermoplastic styrene elastomers.